 Prerequisite: PSYC 103C.
 Explores human development through the biological, behavioral, cognitive, sociocultural, and spiritual perspectives in a lifespan approach (from conception through death).
-The course is recommended early in the major.

 CFST 322 • Christian Formation of Children (2 units)

 Recommended Prerequisite: CFST 101.
 A study of the developmental needs, skills, and abilities of children as they pertain to spiritual formation.
 Consideration will also be given to moral and value formation, socialization, and self-esteem development.